The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 hedgie, I know bits of argot.
 Thankfully the real sinew of the show isn’t the

-exchanges of money, with all their angry threats and giddy prospects, but the
+exchanges of digital money, borne on angry threats and giddy prospects, but the

 now interlocking, now ripped-to-shreds relationships of the (mostly) young